NicholasLYang/uptointerpretation/content/posts/the-next-browser-language.md

 ago that had a massive effect on the language.
 And now, with that time passed, I think it's time for new languages with a new set of trade-offs.
 Specifically, I want a language that has soundness, that has type inference, and that has quick compilation speeds.

 That's great and all, but what are the corresponding trade-offs that come with these choices?
-Well, to have soundness, the language should have explicit runtime type checks.
-This does mean more overhead for using JavaScript libraries in this new language.
-The language will not try to type check the various JavaScript patterns, but instead treat existing JavaScript code as something to interoperate with.
+Well, to have soundness, the language will not try to type check the various JavaScript patterns, but instead be a separate language that compiles to JavaScript with a simpler type system.
+It will treat existing JavaScript code as foreign code to interoperate with.
+It will have explicit runtime type checks for JavaScript code.
+And it will be implemented in a different, native language.

 Why do I want this?
 Well first, I want this because I like writing languages that have sound and relatively simple type systems[^4].
 I want a